PennyLaneAI/pennylane/doc/tutorials/advanced_usage.rst

 PennyLane uses the pattern that *all positional arguments to quantum functions are available to be differentiated*, while *keyword arguments are never differentiated*.
 Thus, when using the gradient-descent-based :ref:`optimizers <optimization_methods>` included in PennyLane, all numerical parameters appearing in non-keyword arguments will be updated, while all numerical values included as keyword arguments will not be updated.

 .. note:: When constructing the circuit, keyword arguments are defined by providing a **default value** in the function signature.
-If you would prefer that the keyword argument value be passed every time the quantum function is called, the default value can be set to ``None``.
+If you would prefer that the keyword argument value be passed every time the quantum circuit function is called, the default value can be set to ``None``.

 For example, let's create a quantum node that accepts two arguments; a differentiable circuit parameter ``param``, and a fixed circuit parameter ``fixed``: